richardandersen/DSEDiagnosticAnalyticParser/README.md

 **GCTimeFrameDetection** -- A time frame (format of 00:00:00) used to determine the percent of GC activity based on 'GCTimeFrameDetectionPercentage'.
 If zero, this feature is disabled.
 The default is 00:05:00 (5 minutes).
 Note: Using the default values, if GC(s) take up 25% of 5 minutes (i.e., 1.25 minutes), these GC(s) will be reported in the GC worksheet.

+**ReadRepairThresholdInMS** -- Number of milliseconds after a read repair session ends that we consider a GC, compaction, solr rebuild index events that will be assocated with that read repair session.
+The default is 150ms.

 **LogCurrentDate** -- The date/time used to start collecting C* log entries.
 Log entries greater than and equal this date/time will be collected.
 If no value (null), all entries will be collected.
 Default is no value (all entries).

 **LogTimeSpanRange** -- Only valid if LogCurrentDate is defined.
 The time span from LogCurrentDate to collect the C* entries (e.g., the last 5 days from LogCurrentDate of 2016-09-15; From 2016-09-15 23:59:59 to 2016-09-10 00:00:00).
 Default 02:00:00 (2 days)